 The campus is located at an isolated rural spot on a hill side between the coastal village of Karavostamo (4 km) and Arethousa (1.5 km), at an altitude of 300m.
+The last 1,5Km to the campus is dirt road.
 A breathtaking landscape combines views of the sea and the island’s mountain.
 In the sky, birds of prey fly during the day, while the Milky Way and thousands of stars appear on the clear summer nights.

 Hiking paths are immediately available, and several beaches fairly close by.
 The road from the villages of Arethousa or Karavostamo to the guesthouse is not paved and there is no traffic.
 The port of Evdilos, where the ferry arrives, is a village of about 600 inhabitants, and is located 8 km away from the campus.
 In Evdilos participants can find grocery stores, a pharmacy, bank, ATM, and car rentals.